j-cob44/max-hit-calc/README.md

 5. Predicts required stats for next max hit and displays as a tooltip of the panel.
 6. Predicts new max hit when hovering over an item in your inventory and displays as a tooltip.
 7. Calculates max hit of a combat spell when hovered over in the spell book and displays as a tooltip.
+8. Calculates max hit of a combat spell when hovered over in the autocast selection screen and displays as a tooltip.

 <hr>